-Vehicles used on Illinois roadways may not have window tinting or objects that significantly restrict the driver's front view, other than tinting in the top 6 inches of a windshield.
-The law allows limited tinting or other treatment of windows back of the driver's seat.
-A driver who has a disease making protection from the sun necessary can be exempted after getting certification from a physician and while using special license plates or stickers.
+Vehicles used on Illinois roadways may not have window tinting or objects that significantly restrict the driver's front view, other than tinting in the top 6 inches of a windshield.32 The law allows limited tinting or other treatment of windows that are rearward from the driver's seat.33 A driver who has a disease making protection from the sun necessary can be exempted after getting certification from a physician and while using special license plates or stickers.34

 Secret compartments in vehicles, if used with intent to hide a firearm or illegal drug, are illegal.
-Using such a compartment can bring up to 3 years in prison and a fine up to \$25,000, and the vehicle can be forfeited to the local or state government.
+Using such a compartment can bring up to 3 years in prison and a fine up to \$25,000, and the vehicle may be subject to being forfeited to the local or state government.35

 Operating a device intended to interfere with police radar or laser speed detectors is illegal.
-Violation can bring a fine of at least \$50 for a first offense and \$100 for any later offense.
+Violation can bring a fine of at least \$50 for a first offense and \$100 for any later offense.36

-Use of "vanity" lights such as neon underbody lights or off-road driving lamps appears to be prohibited while driving on any roadway.
+Use of "vanity" lights, such as neon underbody lights, or off-road driving lamps appears to be prohibited while driving on any roadway.37